 You will also have to take into consideration your finish options and whether or not you want honed tile or extra-polished marble tile, for example.
 According to Floor Master, honed is when the stone is ground to a smooth, flat surface that takes the shininess away and gives it more of a matte finish that appears softer and delicate compared to polished marble.

-Marble tiles come from many different places around the world, and there are hundreds — if not more — of manufacturers that offer a wide array of choices.
+Marble tiles come from many different places around the world, and there are hundreds — if not more — of distributors that offer a wide array of choices.
 Feeling overwhelmed by what's out there?
 Visit your local home improvement store and see what different brands have to offer.
 You can also look at various brands online.

 - HomeAdvisor: How Much Do Marble Floors Cost To Install?